The Bird: The Life and Legacy of Mark Fidrych: Book summary

 Chapter 6.
 "Slow-Down".
 During the baseball off season, Fidrych was in high demand and made numerous personal appearances.
 During the 1977 Tiger spring training session, he injured his knee while shagging fly balls, a duty often given to pitchers.
 Subsequently, his knee was operated on to remove and repair damaged cartilage.
 During his recovery, he published an autobiography which was panned by critics.
 Fidrych recovered from his surgery and made his first start on May 27, pitching a complete game but losing by a 2–1 score.
 He continued to pitch well until July 4, when his arm was injured in a game against the Baltimore Orioles.
 Although it would not be properly diagnosed until 1985, Fidrych had torn his rotator cuff, effectively ending his career.

 Chapter 7.
 The Long Road Back.
 Fidrych enjoyed a successful 1978 spring training and regular season start, but his arm injury soon affected his ability to throw and the Tigers sent him back to the minor leagues.
 However, he was unable to pitch effectively at the lower level and was placed on the injured list for the remainder of the season.
 During his period of inactivity he was examined by the country's top doctors, none of whom could properly diagnose the injury.
 At the time, arthroscopic examinations and diagnosis had not yet become popular.
 Fidrych was ineffective in 1979, the last year of his Tiger contract.
 Nonetheless, he was invited to spring training in 1980, but continued to struggle in the minor leagues during the 1980 and 1981 seasons.

 Chapter 8.
 Pawtucket.
 Fidrych attempted to restart his career in the Boston Red Sox organization and signed a minor league contract to pitch for the Pawtucket Red Sox.
-He finished the season with 6–8 record but still drew sold out crowds.
+He finished the season with a 6–8 record but still drew sold out crowds.
 He returned in 1983, but his struggles continued and he voluntarily retired on June 28, 1983.

 Chapter 9.
 Northboro Redux.
 After his baseball career ended, Fidrych retired to Northboro and worked on his 123 acre farm that he had purchased with his baseball earnings.
 His popularity remained and was the subject of many media features and interviews.
 In 1985, friends referred him to a young physician, Dr. James Andrews, who was pioneering the use of arthroscopy to examine joint injuries.
 During Fidrych's examination, Andrews discovered two severe tears in his rotator cuff.
 Andrews repaired the injuries and for the first time in eight years, Fidrych was pain-free.
 Unfortunately, at the age of 32, he was beyond the point of making a return to professional baseball.
 In the years following, Fidrych married, had children, and established himself as a successful business man, operating his farm and working as an independent construction contractor.
 He also volunteered for and worked with a number of charities.
 On April 13, 2009, he died in an accident while repairing one of his trucks on his farm.